samueljon/homeassistant_os_install_libvirt/README.md

 General instruction can be found here https://wiki.centos.org/HowTos/InstallFromUSBkey and you can search various instruction on the internet how to write an iso to a USB disk.
 Please take note that the DVD iso is 9GB.

+### Installing CentOS operating system on the main host

+At this point in time you can install the operating system on the host and do all the typical stuff such as partitioning the hard drive, setting static ip if needed.
+Once the installation is done you can proceed with ansible part.

 ## Preparing for ansible automated install